Bructeri

-The Bructeri were a Germanic people, who lived in present-day North Rhine-Westphalia, just outside what was then the Roman Empire.
+The Bructeri were a Roman-era Germanic people, who lived in present-day North Rhine-Westphalia, just outside what was then the Roman Empire.
 The Romans originally reported them living east of the lower Rhine river, in a large area centred around present day Münster stretching from both sides of the upper River Ems in the north, to both sides of the River Lippe in the south.
 At its greatest extent, their territory apparently stretched between the vicinities of the Rhine in the west and the Teutoburg Forest and Weser river in the east.

 During the aggressive Roman campaigns of Augustus and his dynasty east of the Rhine into Germania Magna, the Bructeri were among the most dangerous enemies of Rome along with the Cherusci and Chatti.
 Compared to many neighbouring tribes they had a relatively large population and homeland, and could put significant armies into the field.
 Unlike many other tribes in their region they also continued to be an important power even during the centuries after the Romans consolidated their control of the region.

 By the end of the first century AD the Bructeri were forced to move south of the Lippe, probably absorbing the remnants of the previous inhabitants, the Sicambri and Marsi.
 The Ruhr was now their southern boundary separating them from the Tencteri.
 By the beginning of the fourth century AD they were living still further south, facing Roman Cologne, probably having absorbed their long-time neighbours the Tencteri.
 In this period the Bructeri were categorized by at least some Roman authors using the new term, "Franks".
 In the eighth century, tribes known as the Boructuare and Borthari are mentioned as living in Germany, and there may have been some connection between these and the much earlier Bructeri.

 Name

+Bructeri is the Latin form, equivalent to Greek Βρούκτεροι, Broukteroi, although surviving manuscripts of Ptolemy's Geography have Βουσάκτεροι, Bousakteroi.

-In the first century forms such as Latin Bructeri and Greek Βρουκτεροι dominate, but much later names which seem to evolved from those tend to begin with Bo-, Borhter, Borahtra, and Boructuarii.
+In the first century forms such as Latin Bructeri and Greek Βρoύκτερoι dominate, but much later names seem to evolved from those which began with Bo-: Borhter, Borahtra, and Boructuarii.
 The original name is formed in a way which is notably similar to the neighbouring Tencteri.
 Concerning the name's first component there have been several proposals to connect the name to Germanic languages, as listed by Neumann: